-- Contingent Coupon Subject to Automatic Call, you will be entitled to receive a guarterly Contingent Coupon payment if the closing level of each Underlying on the applicable Observation Date is equal to or greater than its respective Coupon Barrier.
-Otherwise, no coupon will be paid for that quarter. - Automatically Callable Credit Suisse will automatically call the Securities and you will be entitled to receive the principal amount of your Securities plus the Contingent Coupon payable for that quarter on the Coupon Payment Date immediately following the applicable Observation Date if the closing level of each Underlying on any Observation Date (quarterly, beginning after one year) is equal to or greater than its respective Initial Level.
-If the Securities are not called, investors may be exposed to the depreciation of the Least Performing Underlying at maturity. - Contingent Repayment of Principal Amount at Maturity - If the Securities have not been called and a Trigger Event has not occurred, Credit Suisse will pay you the full principal amount at maturity.
-If a Trigger Event occurs, Credit Suisse will pay you less than your principal amount, if anything, resulting in a loss of your principal that will be proportionate to the full depreciation of the Least Performing Underlying.
-The Trigger Level is observed on the Final Valuation Date and the contingent repayment of your principal applies only at maturity.
-Any payment on the Securities, including any repayment of principal, is subject to the ability of Credit Suisse to pay its obligations as they become due.
+- □ Contingent Coupon Subject to Automatic Call, Credit Suisse will pay you a quarterly Contingent Coupon payment if the Closing Level of each Underlying on the applicable Observation Date is equal to or greater than its respective Coupon Barrier.
+Otherwise, no coupon will be paid for that quarter. - □ Automatically Callable Credit Suisse will automatically call the Securities and Credit Suisse will pay you the principal amount of your Securities plus the Contingent Coupon payable for that quarter on the Coupon Payment Date immediately following the applicable Observation Date if the Closing Level of each Underlying on any Observation Date (quarterly, beginning after one year) is equal to or greater than its respective Initial Level.
+If the Securities are not called, investors may be exposed to the depreciation of the Least Performing Underlying at maturity.

 Key Dates

-Trade Date September 12, 2014
+Trade Date September 11, 2015

-Settlement Date September 17, 2014
+Settlement Date September 16, 2015

 Observation Dates Quarterly (callable after 1 year) (see page 4)

-Final Valuation Date September 12, 2024

-Maturity Date September 18, 2024
+Final Valuation Date September 11, 2025 Maturity Date September 17, 2025